PhantomCybernetics/phntm_bridge_docs/ui/user-input-and-teleoperation.rst

 Restart the client / container and reload the Web UI.
 This setup will be used as the defaults for all devices and users accessing the robot's Bridge Web UI.
-At any point, these defaults can be overridden by the user's own local configuration, which always take priority.
+At any point, these defaults can be overridden by the user's own local configuration, which always takes priority.

 ..
 Note:: Configuration changes are always saved and applied to the current browser only.